Astronants/Decalc-o-Mania/README.txt

 If you find bugs or have suggestions, let me know on Github.

 ==CHANGELOG==
+2.1.0
+- Fixed a number of issues with caching
+- Patch should now be written before ModuleManager begins to apply it
+- Removed PatchSuccess popup
+- Removed installation checking
 2.0.2
 - Fixed bug with the patch not being written correctly
 - Known bug: due to ModuleManager running before Decalc'o'mania, you have to start the game twice to apply the changes to the textures.